Valonia (alga): Life history

-The life history of the genus Valonia is indistinguishable with the other Siphonocladales family members, particularly genus Boergesenia.
-Similar in several seaweeds, they exhibit a diplohaplontic life cycle, meaning an alternation between haploid (gametophytic) and diploid (sporophytic) free-living forms completes the cycle.
+The life history of the genus Valonia is indistinguishable from that of other members of the Siphonocladales, particularly those of the genus Boergesenia.
+Similar to several seaweeds, they exhibit a diplohaplontic life cycle, meaning an alternation between haploid (gametophytic) and diploid (sporophytic) free-living forms completes the cycle.

-Specifically in Valonia, production of three-types of quadriflagellate zoospores (diploid) were observed and recorded in the species Valonia fastigiata and Valonia utricularis.
+Specifically in Valonia, production of three types of quadriflagellate zoospores (diploid) were observed and recorded in the species Valonia fastigiata and Valonia utricularis.
 These are mitozoospores (diploid) and meiozoospores (haploid) produced from the sporophytic phase, and mitozoospores (haploid) produced by the gametophytes.
-Eventually, meiozoospores will give rise to the gametophytes, while the mitozoospores produces the sporophytes thus completing the life cycle.
+Eventually, meiozoospores will give rise to the gametophytes, while the mitozoospores produces the sporophytes, thus completing the life cycle.

 Distribution and ecology

 The genus Valonia is widely distributed throughout the tropical region, and some extends to the warm temperate areas.
-They are mainly found in coastal shallow waters from low intertidal to upper intertidal areas, typically 10 m deep, inhabiting sheltered or wave exposed rocky substrates and pools.
+They are mainly found in coastal shallow waters from low intertidal to upper intertidal areas, typically 10 m deep, inhabiting sheltered or wave-exposed rocky substrates and pools.

-Previous study have shown that the Mediterranean Sea ecotype - Valonia utricularis can extend its biogeographic distribution to warm temperate regions.
-This is attributed to the seaweed's chloroplast to function as a thermal acclimation organelle in response to exposure of varying temperature levels.
-It is achieved by controlling the number of pigments thereby decreasing light attainment while increasing the capacity for zeaxanthin-induced energy dissipation.
+Previous studies have shown that the Mediterranean Sea ecotype, Valonia utricularis, can extend its biogeographic distribution to warm temperate regions.
+This is attributed to the seaweed chloroplasts' ability to function as a thermal acclimation organelle in response to exposure to varying temperature levels.
+It is achieved by careful regulation of the number of pigments produced, thereby decreasing light attainment in exchange for increasing the capacity for zeaxanthin-induced energy dissipation.
 However, ecotypes from the Indian Ocean display photoinhibition when exposed to colder temperatures.

-In addition, Valonia ulticularis, along with other intertidal seaweeds (Gelidium corneum, Osmundea pinnatifida, and Caulacanthus ustulatus) where found to influence the vertical distribution of peracarid crustaceans at the lower intertidal zones.
-Highest peak of peracarids were found to coincide with the highest seasonal growth of the associated macroalgae (around April–August).
+In addition, Valonia utricularis, along with other intertidal seaweeds (including Gelidium corneum, Osmundea pinnatifida, and Caulacanthus ustulatus), were found to influence the vertical distribution of peracarid crustaceans in the lower intertidal zones.
+Peak densities of peracarids were found to coincide with the highest seasonal growth of the associated macroalgae (around April–August).
 However, there are also some important ecological factors such as weather conditions, competitions, and predation which may also influence distribution patterns.